Kartheek-2005/Newswires-Classification/README.md

 # Newswires-Classification
-Trained a RNN using Word Embeddings, Bidirectional LSTM, and dropouts on the reuters dataset.
+Trained an RNN using Word Embeddings, Bidirectional LSTM, and dropouts on the reuters dataset.
 The model can effectively classify a newswire into one of 46 topics with an accuracy of 75%.